Would you like to post jobs on this career? Find the best candidates using Sokanu's new psychometric job platform. Visit employers.sokanu.com today.

 The educational requirements for high school teachers vary between public and private schools:

-For private schools - the requirements are noticeably less, since most private institutions lack the licensing requirements of public schools, but they typically still require all teachers to possess a bachelor’s degree.
+For private schools - the requirements are noticeably less, since most private institutions lack the licensing requirements of public schools, but they typically still require all teachers to possess a bachelor’s degree in education.

 Several of my friends suggested that I write about a typical day at school.
 Typical?
 Any teacher reading this is probably chuckling right now.
 Is there ever such a day?